andrewsu/sulab.org/index.md

 ---
 ---

 Welcome to the home page for the lab of Andrew Su.
 Our group works in the field of bioinformatics, both developing and applying computational tools for biomedical discovery.
+We have a particular emphasis on open source, open data, and open science.
 We are located at the Scripps Research Institute in sunny La Jolla, California.

 {% include section.html %}